divine-ray/Servilia/Groupings/Amida.md

 ---
+tags:
-tags: Amida, Settlements, Faction
+  - Faction
+  - Amida
 ---

 Post-Revolution [[Empire of Thylyist]] which caused major turnovers in cultural and social norms, which led to a very liberal but unstable culture and population.
 The downfall (and execution) of most of the [[Council of Thylyist]] also lifted the veil that propaganda was shaping around magic and the outside world